ehsan11100/AdGuard/Getting-Started.md

    ###  macOS

-1. Click on Apple icon and go to System Preferences.
+1. Click the Apple icon and go to System Preferences.

-1. Click on Network.
+1. Click Network.

 1. Select the first connection in your list and click Advanced.